oceanprotocol/market/documentation/build-a-marketplace/deploying-marketplace.md

 ### Prerequisites

 * A server for hosting Ocean Marketplace.
-See [this guide](setup-server.md) on creating a server.
 * Obtain API key for wanted network.
-See [this guide](../developers/obtaining-api-keys-for-blockchain-access.md) for this.

 ### Push your customized Ocean Market code to your Git repository